 We aim to develop the content of a telehealth peer-led self-management intervention aimed at preventing secondary health conditions for people with SCI.
 Within a community-based participatory research methodological approach we will collaborate with people with the lived experience (PLEx) of SCI and their whānau/family, consumer-led advocacy organisations (i.e., peer supporters) and both inpatient rehabilitation and community-based healthcare and rehabilitation service providers.

-This project is funded by a grant from ANZSCOS.
+This project is funded by grants from ANZSCOS and HRC.

 We will use a 3-phase co-design research method to,